 You won’t be entitled to any discount if your landlord has spent more money on your home than it's currently worth

 Most lenders will allow you to use your discount as a deposit, so you won’t usually need to provide one in order to get a mortgage.
-However, this is not true of all lenders, so if you want to ensure that you can use your discount as a deposit, a mortgage lender will be able to advise you on which lenders will accept it.
+However, this is not true of all lenders, so if you want to ensure that you can use your discount as a deposit it's a good idea to speak to a broker who'll be able to advise you on which lenders will accept it.

 Yes you can, so long as the joint applicants fulfil one of these criteria: